Do Go On - 373 - The Star Wars Holiday Special

 As the sequel.

-I speak a little French, so sometimes I slip into that, sorry.
+a little French, so sometimes I slip into that, sorry.

-I think you Australians say sequel.
+I think you Australian say sequel.

 Yeah, yeah.